reallydontask/reallydontask.github.io/docs/_posts/2025-02-16-big-org-inefficiencies.markdown

 As for the the last two points, well, the current model seems to prefer to embed contractors into the teams so the problems remain.
 The model where the outsourcer runs the contract was found to be wanting, which is why this newish model has been adopted.

-In fact, my estimates about the efficiency gains needed by a contractor to benefit the taxpayer are way off, given that these days they tend to be embedded while costing 2 or 3 times more than a civil servant, but hey it's not like the civil service can afford to pay techies decent salaries, much cheaper to pay the Methods, Madetech or Kainos of this world 2 to 3 times as much per person as a civil servant.
+In fact, my estimates about the efficiency gains needed by a contractor to benefit the taxpayer are way off, given the currently preferred model, namely contractors tend be embedded while costing 2 or 3 times more than a civil servant, but hey it's not like the civil service can afford to pay techies decent salaries, much cheaper to pay the Methods, Madetech or Kainos of this world 2 to 3 times as much per person as a civil servant.